galombardi/method_HtSSM_aDDM/RecoveryFitting/aDDM/README.rst

 c) Recovery from real fitted parameters
 ---------------------------------------

-* After fitting the model to real data - results_realFIT_HaDDM_LotteryData_RiskySafe.RData_ , the scripts c_Rscript_HaDDM_RecoveryFit_fromRealFittedParams*.R_ perform simulations of the aDDM with the euler method (bounded accumulation series) with the mean at the individual level for each parameter.
+* After fitting the model to real data - results_realFIT_HaDDM_LotteryData_RiskySafe.RData_ , the scripts c_Rscript_HaDDM_RecoveryFit_fromRealFittedParams--.R_ perform simulations of the aDDM with the euler method (bounded accumulation series) with the mean at the individual level for each parameter.
 After simulating the data, a fitting procedure is performed with the HaDDM on the simulated data.

 * c_Rscript_HaDDM_RecoveryFit_fromRealFittedParams.R_ -> perform simulations and recovery fitting with all the real parameter fitted.
 For each subject the mean at the individual level for each parameter is used.